CarlosEM3/shopping-data-analytics/README.md

 [A short write-up of the workflow this project followed, your observations on the visualizations, and interpretations of analyses.
 Include challenges faced and possible next actions]

-The approach to this project included the clean up of
+The approach to this project included the exploring of the raw shopping dataset that we were provided.
+This step included the use of Seaborn and Matplotlib to create visualizations of our data.
+From there the data was then transformed to create a clean dataset.
+This step included checking columns for null values and dropping or replacing them to answer our key questions.